-The Tasman Youth Council carries out projects and initiatives to meet the needs of young people in our community.
+The Tasman Youth Councils carry out projects and initiatives to meet the needs of young people in our community.
 It provides an avenue for young people to have a voice in Council processes and decision-making.

-There are four regional clusters - Waimea, Motueka, Golden Bay and Murchison.
+There are four Councils - Waimea, Motueka, Golden Bay and Murchison.

-Members of the Tasman Youth Council receive youth leadership and development opportunities to help them fulfil their role.
+Members of the Tasman Youth Councils receive youth leadership and development opportunities to help them fulfil their role.

 Youth councillors can attend some Tasman District Council committee meetings and have speaking rights.